How to create an effective charity communications strategy

 Prep for the year with a communications plan

-This plan will include all the details on who’s working on what, when your copy and visual assets will need to be delivered by, and how long certain campaigns will run for.
-This plan helps everyone understand the shape of your year and takes a lot of stress off your comms teams.
+Once you’ve got your calendar sorted, you can see where your main events, awareness days, and other important dates are, and when you’ll need to prioritise certain messaging.
+You can use these as anchor points for your overall communications plan, which will also include all the details on who is working on what, when your copy and visual assets need to be delivered, and how long certain campaigns will run.
+This plan helps everyone understand the shape of your year and takes a lot of stress off your communications teams.
 It also means you can assess whether your messaging is aligned across the whole organisation and sticks to your brand guidelines.

 Plan your budget